iRODS zone

 Integration to LEXIS

-The LEXIS Platform built a set of APIs which use iRODS to store and transfer data and their metadata.
+The LEXIS Platform builds a set of APIs which use iRODS to store and transfer data and their metadata.
 This to an extent leverages work provided by EUDAT, mainly services such as B2SAFE, B2HANDLE and B2STAGE.
 EUDAT provides mainly capability to obtain a PID for a dataset in the platform through its B2HANDLE and traceable replication between remote locations.

 Persistent unique identifiers (PIDs)